ssyuen/Nile/README.md

 1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/Nile.git>

 2. Install MySql.
 Create a schema name `niledb`.
-Run the `NileDBX.X.sql` script to create the necessary tables.
+Run the `NileDB8.0.sql` and `NileDB8.1.sql` script to create the necessary tables.

 3. cd into the cloned directory